-Launched in 2012, the DSO Music Education in Schools program, presented by the DSO String Quartet, has reached over 2000 Territory-based school students since its inception.
+Launched in 2012, DSO's Music Education in Schools program, presented by the DSO String Quartet, has reached over 2000 Territory-based school students since its inception.
 Also hitting the air-waves in 2013 with a presentation and performance via the Alice Springs School of the Air, this program continues to engage and inspire students throughout the region.
-In Darwin, the DSO also runs a regular Family Proms Series focusing on family-based music education in an inclusive environment.
+In Darwin, the DSO also runs Kids' Classics focusing on family-based music education in an inclusive environment.